Are you looking for the most popular architectural roofing shingles colors for the New Year?

 Architectural roofing shingles

-Architectural roofing shingles are thicker and more durable, but they also offer a wide selection of colors!
-Since they are compromised of fiberglass and asphalt laminated together, the combination of granules can give a new dimension of look that three-tab shingles cannot offer.
+Architectural roofing shingles are thicker and more durable but offer a wide selection of colors!
+Since they are composed of fiberglass and asphalt laminated, combining granules can give a new dimension of look that three-tab shingles cannot offer.

 Cedar & Other shingles

-Some homeowners might want to go with cedar shakes for shingles, which are wood shingles.
-These are more expensive, and they are not as durable as asphalt shingles.
-Most people who use cedar shake shingles cannot provide many benefits other than aesthetics.
+Some homeowners might want to go with cedar shakes for wood shingles.
+These are more expensive and not as durable as asphalt shingles.
+Most people who use cedar shake shingles cannot provide many benefits besides aesthetics.

-Of all the products on the market, most contractors will steer clear of cedar shakes simply because of durability issues, install problems, and lack of style diversity.
+Of all the products on the market, most contractors will avoid cedar shakes simply because of their durability issues, installation problems, and lack of style diversity.

 Roofing Shingle Color Info:

-You figured out which shingle colors should work with your home’s siding, and you peaked at what neighborhood trends look like.
-Next, you will want to pick a color.
+You figured out which shingle colors should work with your home’s siding and peaked at neighborhood trends.
+Now, you need to pick a color.

 However, before you pick a color for your roof shingles, the color you decide to go with could vary based on the following: